Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/meta/shyamalipi.md

- prolog, lisp, perl, smalltalk; the fourmost foremost productive languages emacs operating system; no more /ms|apple|../ the future looks more unifiable; it's a good ttime to overthrow governments the moon landing pushed the moon away; termination algorithm #rings #..
+ prolog, lisp, perl, smalltalk; the fourmost foremost productive languages emacs operating system; no more /ms|apple|../ the future looks more unifiable; it's a good ttime to overthrow governments, who already socially experimented c̄ letting it burn the moon landing pushed the moon away; termination algorithm #rings #.. satellites are to the spin of planets, rings,.; what microwave pulses are to the spin of particles, waves,..